 It has been my lifelong dream to perform the Beethoven Concerto with orchestra.
-But last year when the offer finally came, the timing could not have been worse: my life was in complete upheaval with a divorce in progress, a house to sell, and two young teens to help through it all.
+But last year when the offer miraculously came, the timing could not have been worse: my life was in complete upheaval with a major life transition.

-Beethoven's indomitable Spirit gave me the courage I needed to humbly pick up the violin every morning and practice.
-Prioritizing Beethoven placed a lens of beauty over my chaotic world, and it changed everything.
+Beethoven's indomitable Spirit gave me the courage I needed to humbly pick up the violin every morning and practice despite it all.
+Prioritizing music placed a lens of beauty over my chaotic world.